mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Your General gains +2⚔️.
 Whenever your General destroys an enemy, restore 2❤️ to your General.

 name:     The Releaser<br>
-text:     When this artifact breaks, summon a random allied non-token minion destroyed this game nearby.
+text:     When this artifact is destroyed, summon a random allied non-token minion destroyed this game nearby.

 name:     Yielding Depths<br>
 text:     If you have three or more Shadow Creep, draw 2 cards.